Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

-In this paper, we define the notion of ``strongly interlocked" for generalized modules for any vertex operator algebra $V$, and show that the notion of graded pseudo-trace for such modules is well defined.
+In this paper, we define the notion of ``strongly interlocked" for generalized modules for any vertex operator algebra $V$, and show that the notion of graded pseudo-trace for such modules for certain settings is well defined.
 In addition, we prove that graded pseudo-traces defined in this way are symmetric linear operators that satisfy the logarithmic derivative property.
-These are the key properties necessary to prove many other facts about the graded pseudo-traces as stated in \cite{Miyamoto2004}, but in our setting we have these properties and the resulting facts without the need of a symmetric linear map defined with respect to the higher level Zhu algebras for $V$.
+These are the key properties necessary to prove many other facts about the graded pseudo-traces as stated in \cite{Miyamoto2004}, but in our setting we have these properties and the resulting facts without the need for a symmetric linear map defined with respect to the higher level Zhu algebras for $V$.

 We apply the notions of strongly interlocked generalized modules and graded pseudo-traces for these modules to the setting of the two most prevalent vertex operator algebras, namely the Heisenberg and universal Virasoro vertex operator algebras.
-In particular, we prove that all indecomposable reducible generalized $V$-modules for $V$ the Heisenberg algebra are strongly interlocked for any central charge, and thus have a well-defined notion of graded pseudo-trace.
+In particular, we prove that all indecomposable reducible generalized $V$-modules for $V$ the Heisenberg algebra are strongly interlocked for any central charge, and have a well-defined notion of graded pseudo-trace.

 If $V = V_{Vir}(c,0)$ is the universal Virasoro vertex operator algebra with central charge $c$, we give a complete characterization of which indecomposable reducible generalized $V$-modules are strongly interlocked when the module is induced from the level zero Zhu algebra.
 We show this classification of strongly interlocked modules is highly dependent both on the central charge of $V$, and the size of the level zero Zhu algebra module being induced.
 This classification of strongly interlocked modules involves the development of new techniques for studying and classifying indecomposable $V_{Vir}(c,0)$-modules.
+We show that all the strongly interlocked modules for the universal Virasoro vertex operator algebra induced at level zero have well-defined graded pseudo-traces.
 We give several key examples of graded pseudo-traces for the strongly interlocked modules classified in this work.

 The Heisenberg and Virasoro vertex operator algebras are irrational and $C_1$-cofinite but not $C_2$-cofinite, and this paper offers the first systematic study of the extension of Zhu and Miyamoto's work to graded pseudo-traces of generalized $V$-modules beyond the $C_2$-cofinite setting.